Claudia Sheinbaum: Welfare

-During the early months of her tenure, Sheinbaum introduced the Women's Wellbeing Pension (Pensión Mujeres Bienestar), providing bimonthly financial assistance to senior women aged 60 to 64, and launched the House to House Health (Salud Casa a Casa) program, offering medical care to the elderly and people with disabilities.
+Sheinbaum expanded federal social programs including the introduction of the Women's Wellbeing Pension (Pensión Mujeres Bienestar), which provides bimonthly financial assistance to senior women aged 60 to 64, and the launch of the House to House Health (Salud Casa a Casa) program, which delivers home-based medical care to elderly people and individuals with disabilities.
 She also renamed the Benito Juárez Scholarship (Beca Benito Juárez) to the Rita Cetina Gutiérrez Universal Scholarship (Beca Universal Rita Cetina Gutiérrez), expanding it to provide bimonthly financial aid to all families with children enrolled in the public basic educational system.
 On 2 December 2024, Sheinbaum elevated several social programs to constitutional law.
+Her administration has continued to prioritize social spending in budget allocations, with social program spending equivalent to approximately 3% of gross domestic product, according to the 2026 budget.

-On 22 October 2024, Sheinbaum announced the fusion of SEGALMEX and DICONSA into Food for Wellbeing (Alimentación para el Bienestar) to support small local producers, offer quality products at affordable prices, and contribute to food self-sufficiency.
-With the fusion, the over 24,500 DICONSA stores, present in 90% of the municipalities of the country, will be reorganized, rehabilitated, and rebranded to Wellbeing Stores to Generate Happiness (Tiendas del Bienestar para Generar Felicidad).
+Sheinbaum proposed a constitutional reform providing that annual minimum wage increases may not be set below the inflation rate; while the reform had not yet been enacted, wage policy has been implemented in line with this framework, with the daily minimum wage set at MX$278.80 and later increased to MX$315.04 for 2026, consistent with a stated objective of reaching the equivalent of 2.5 food baskets by 2030.
+The administration also formalized the Ley Silla, granting service-sector workers the right to seating and rest periods, enacted a reform regulating digital platform work that extends IMSS social security coverage and mandatory occupational accident insurance to active platform workers, and reached a tripartite agreement to gradually reduce the legal workweek from 48 to 40 hours beginning in 2027.